 Russian invasion of Ukraine

-We are assisting international efforts as the war continues and the humanitarian crisis worsens.
+We are assisting international efforts as the war and the associated humanitarian crisis continues.

-Aotearoa New Zealand is part of international efforts to support Ukraine to defend itself and dispel Russian forces from its sovereign territories.
-Our support includes the deployment of NZDF personnel and assets, and funding for equipment, material, and intelligence.
+New Zealand is part of international efforts to support Ukraine to defend itself and dispel Russian forces from its sovereign territories.
+Our support has included the deployment of NZDF personnel and assets, and funding for equipment, materiel, and intelligence.

 NZDF Personnel